semperson/Avrora/README.md

 2. Install Avrora

 ## Compiling
-  - Depends on sparkapplist & libPDDokdo
+  - Depends on sparkapplist and libPDDokdo
   - You may want to edit the `Makefiles` to suit your theos installation

 ## Note